 Quite often we get left with some very ripe bananas in the fruit bowl.

-If you are following the Specific Carbohydrate Diet, the only way you should eat bananas is when they are fully ripe and well speckled with brown/black spots because at this stage the carbohydrate which is present in the unripened banana has been converted to monosaccharide sugars which are easily absorbed by sufferers of IBD.
+However, if you are following the Specific Carbohydrate Diet, the only way you should eat bananas is when they are fully ripe and well speckled with brown/black spots because at this stage the carbohydrate which is present in the unripened banana has been converted to monosaccharide sugars which are easily absorbed by sufferers of IBD.

 Banana Bread GF SCD